nickbrandt/GitLab/doc/getting-started/subscription.md

 ## Need Help?

-[GitLab docs](../) offers a wide range of topics covering the use of GitLab.com along with tutorials, FAQs and guides.
+[GitLab's Documentation](https://docs.gitlab.com/) offers a wide range of topics covering the use and administration of GitLab.

 We also encourage all users to search our project trackers for known issues and existing feature requests in:

 - [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce/issues/) for features included in all tiers, and

-- [GitLab EE](https://gitlab.com/gitlab-org/gitlab-ce/issues/) for paid tier features.
+- [GitLab EE](https://gitlab.com/gitlab-org/gitlab-ee/issues/) for paid tier features.

 Project issues are the best avenue for getting updates on existing issues and for communicating directly with the relevant GitLab team members.